 The More You Know…

-- The Toolkit is FREE!
-Lucasfilm does not charge a licensing fee of any kind to offer a Star Wars camp (as long as you only use the approved activities).
+- The Toolkit was FREE!
+Lucasfilm did not charge a licensing fee of any kind to offer a Star Wars camp (as long as you only use the approved activities).

-- It is full of some neat Star Wars activities that can be run almost anywhere.
+- It was full of some neat Star Wars activities that could be run almost anywhere.

-- Despite not returning my last few emails, Amy, the camp liaison at Lucasfilm Ltd., is awesome!
-She is so nice and helpful.
-Her hands are tied when it comes to tweaking the program or giving camps permission beyond what the lawyers will allow, but she is great and will help however she can.
+- Despite not returning my last few emails, Amy, the camp liaison at Lucasfilm Ltd., was awesome!
+She was so nice and helpful.
+Her hands were tied when it came to tweaking the program or giving camps permission beyond what the lawyers would allow, but she was great and willing help however she could.

 Update: Amy Miller is no longer the Public Relations Coordinator since Disney purchased the rights.
 Jeff has left Camp Kern to Executive Direct another Y camp.

-- You must be a non-profit camp to use the Star Wars toolkit.
-For-profit camps cannot run a Star Wars camp of any kind.
+- You had to be a non-profit camp to use the Star Wars toolkit.
+For-profit camps were not allowed to run a Star Wars camp of any kind.

-- You must get all marketing materials approved by Lucasfilm Ltd.
+- You had to get all marketing materials approved by Lucasfilm Ltd.

-- You cannot use any Star Wars images for your marketing or for the camp that are not included in the toolkit.
+- You could not use any Star Wars images for your marketing or for the camp that were not included in the toolkit.

-- You cannot create your own activities that are Star Wars related.
-For example, you can not have foam lightsaber battles (at least you can’t call them lightsabers).
-This is to avoid liability issues.
+- You could not create your own activities that are Star Wars related.
+For example, you could not have foam lightsaber battles (at least you couldn’t call them lightsabers).
+This was to avoid liability issues.
 I imagine Lucasfilm Ltd. gets sued all the time for ridiculous reasons.
 They have to protect themselves legally anyway they can.

 Update: These were all conditions of the toolkits.
-I, and many other camp professionals, have run Star Wars camps with my own programming without getting a notification from Disney to stop.
+I, and many other camp professionals, have run Star Wars camps with my own programming without getting any notifications from Disney to stop.
 They have bigger fish to fry.
 That’s not to say they are not within their rights to send a cease and desist letter.

 The Bottom Line

-This is a great resource for camps.
-While I don’t think the Star Wars Camp Toolkit offers enough activities for a specialty Star Wars Camp, it does offer enough for a Star Wars Day at camp.
+This was a great resource for camps.
+While I don’t think the Star Wars Camp Toolkit offered enough activities for a specialty Star Wars Camp, it did offer enough for a Star Wars Day at camp.
 As someone who spent a lot of time trying to get permissions from corporations and film studios to run certain camps I know how difficult it can be and how heartbreaking it is to get a “No”.
-Lucasfilm has made available an instant “Yes” and has told us what is okay to do and what isn’t.
-That alone saves a lot of headache and time for camps wanting to do a Star Wars theme day.
+Lucasfilm had made available an instant “Yes” and had told us what was okay to do and what wasn’t.
+That alone saved a lot of headache and time for camps wanting to do a Star Wars theme day.

-Overall, while I would like to see more activities and leeway as to what camps can do with a Star Wars theme, I am thankful for what Jeff and LucasFilm have put together for summer camps (excluding for-profit camps…sorry about that).
+Overall, while I would have liked to see more activities and leeway as to what camps could do with a Star Wars theme, I was thankful for what Jeff and LucasFilm had put together for summer camps (excluding for-profit camps…sorry about that).